galexynye/midi-sequencing/src/pages/post/2019-05-13-new-music-sequencing/newmusicsequencing.md

 I thought about it.
 I looked up whatever information I thought could help me.
 I tried applying that information to my problem.
 I kept doing that until the job was done.

 When the task was finally finished, I could say, with evidence, that I knew how to do that task.
+I learned way more valuable information this way than from going to Berklee.

 A big problem with people who are learning to make music is they get some great help from a few tutorials and end up spending too much time in the "looking up information" part. **Information is as valuable as it is useful though.**

 Watching tutorial after tutorial or Dave Pensado tell you about a "neat little plugin" (sorry, love you Dave) can seem beneficial but it's really just a drop in the bucket compared to the ocean of knowledge you get making your own music.

+The idea behind the [resource library](/library) on Music Sequencing is to collect useful information that peole can easily discover and apply directly to their music.

 ## The Goal Here

 I started this site because I wanted to teach music production.
-There seemed to be a lot of information missing in schools and online and I wanted to help fill in the gap with articles and tutorials.
+There seemed to be a lot of missing information in schools and online so I wanted to help fill in the gap with some articles and tutorials.

 After a couple years I realized it wasn't a lack of tutorials that stop people from making better music.
 It was something else.